Andrew George (politician): In Parliament

 On 6 January 2006, George was one of the first members of the Liberal Democrat frontbench team to threaten to resign his post if Charles Kennedy had not stood down as leader by 9 January 2006.
 He was replaced on the front bench on 8 March by Kennedy's successor, Sir Menzies Campbell.

 George suffers from the autoimmune disease Ankylosing spondylitis and has campaigned for a TNF inhibitor drug treatment to be made available to all patients.
 He is a member of the National Ankylosing Spondylitis Society's experts panel.

 In the 2010 general election, George's majority was substantially reduced from 11,609 to 1,719 following boundary changes to his constituency.

+In 2011–2012, George was a leading figure of a LibDem rebellion against the Cameron–Clegg government's proposed Health and Social Care Bill 2011, describing it as "a missed opportunity to reform health and social care" and a violation of the coalition agreement.
+The rebellion saw dozens of LibDems voting against the bill alongside Labour.
+Despite this, the bill passed 314–260.

+During the so-called "Bonfire of the quangos" by the government, in 2013 George opposed plans to abolish the Agricultural Wages Board, the governmental body which had been responsible for regulating farm workers' wages, on the grounds that it could harm the pay and conditions of farmers.

 Cornish issues

 From his election victory in 1997, George has campaigned in Parliament on many issues key to Cornwall.
 An early success was the campaign to win millions of pounds of European economic aid for Cornwall from the Objective One funding programme, for which he chaired the All Party Parliamentary Objective One Group.

-On 12 May 2005, George became the first MP to swear his oath of allegiance to the Queen in Cornish after a long campaign for the language's official recognition George also claims to have been the first MP to use Cornish in his maiden speech back in 1997.
+On 12 May 2005, George became the first MP to swear his oath of allegiance to the Queen in Cornish after a long campaign for the language's official recognition.
+George also claims to have been the first MP to use Cornish in his maiden speech back in 1997.

-George voted in Parliament against Cornwall becoming a unitary authority.
-Local polls commissioned by the district councils indicated that approximately 80% of the public were opposed to the formation of the Cornish Unitary Authority.
+In 2007, George voted in Parliament against Cornwall becoming a unitary authority.
+Local polls commissioned by Penwith District Council indicated that almost 90% of the public were opposed to the formation of the Cornish unitary authority.